forwards/surveys-public/survey-forms/useR2021/useR2021_demographics_survey_questions.md

 I have no such disability or impairment
 Prefer not to respond

-### Are there actions you think useR! organizers should take to better cater for your disabilities or impairments?
+### Are there actions you think useR! organizers should take to better cater for your disabilities or impairments? <!--satisfaction survey-->

 Only answer this question if the following conditions are met:
 Answer was 'A vision impairment' or 'A hearing impairment' or 'A mobility impairment' or 'A learning disability' or 'A mental health disorder' or 'Other disability/impairment (further comment)' at question '9 [Disability]' (Do you have any disabilities or impairments that affect the way you work/study or place special requirements on your working/learning environment?
 Select all that apply:)